galetaire/cathousing/pages/posts/stock.md

 # Interpretation and observations

-The graph from above shows the number of new homes built annually since 1971.
+The chart from above shows the number of new homes built annually since 1971.
 The ratio of dwellings per thousand inhabitants can also be seen.
 Some observations:

 - **Observation A**: The number of new dwellings remained almost always above 40 thousand dwellings, until the year 2009, when it dropped drastically to 10 thousand new dwellings per year.
 - **Observation B**: The number of dwellings per 1000 inhabitants increased from 1971 to 2000, since then it stagnated.
 Currently is on decline.